HowToDoInJava

 Transpiler vs Compiler

-Whereas compilers also convert the code from one language to other language but both languages are very different in abstraction level. e.g. .java to .class file compilation.
+Compilers also convert the code from one language to other language but both languages are very different in abstraction level.
+For example, Java compiler converts the .java file to .class file.

-Features are great but most browsers do not support this specification till date.
-So any UI application, written with ES6, spec will not run in most browsers.
-To run these applications, this ES6 sourcecode must be converted to supported JavaScript version ES5.
-ES5 is supported is almost all the browsers and is most stable version till date.
+Features are great but most browsers do not support these specifications till today.
+So any UI application, written with ES6 specification, will not run in these incompatible browsers.
+To run these applications, the ES6 sourcecode must be converted to supported JavaScript version ES5.
+ES5 is supported in almost all browsers and ES5 is the most stable version to date.

 ES6 – Brings ‘types’ to JavaScript.
 Bring it closer to strongly typed languages such as Java, C#.
 Most browsers do not support it till date.
 It must be converted to ES5 to be executed in browsers.